IamStephan/saber-alt-template/README.md

 ### The `./src` folder

-- `./src/globals`
-  - Styles and HTML 'templates' that are used on all pages.
-These are guaranteed to be present regardless of the page or type
 - `./src/pages`
   - To minimize the download size of pages, pages are split into 5 distinct pages.
 Each page has their own set of styles and structure guarantees
   - The current list of page types are